Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Who Is Covered Under Renters Insurance?

 You can be covered by renters insurance if you live in a rental property.
 This includes an apartment, home or condo.
+Check out more specifics about who is covered under your renters insurance policy, like your kids, roommates, significant others and siblings.

 Does renters insurance cover my roommate?